Hypokalemia: Intravenous potassium replacement

 Severe hypokalemia (<3.0 mEq/L) may require intravenous supplementation.
 Typically, a saline solution is used, with 20–40 meq/L KCl per liter over 3–4 hours.
 Giving IV potassium at faster rates (20–25 meq/hr) may inadvertently expose the heart to a sudden increase in potassium, potentially causing dangerous abnormal heart rhythms such as heart block or asystole.
 Faster infusion rates are therefore generally only performed in locations in which the heart rhythm can be continuously monitored such as a critical care unit.
 When replacing potassium intravenously, particularly when higher concentrations of potassium are used, infusion by a central line is encouraged to avoid the occurrence of a burning sensation at the site of infusion, or the rare occurrence of damage to the vein.
 When peripheral infusions are necessary, the burning can be reduced by diluting the potassium in larger amounts of fluid, or adding a small dose of lidocaine to the intravenous fluid, although adding lidocaine may increase the likelihood of medical errors.
 Even in severe hypokalemia, oral supplementation is preferred given its safety profile.
 Sustained-release formulations should be avoided in acute settings.

 Potassium-sparing diuretics

-Hypokalemia which is recurrent or resistant to treatment may be amenable to a potassium-sparing diuretic, such as amiloride, triamterene, spironolactone, or eplerenone.
+Hypokalemia, which is recurrent or resistant to treatment, may be amenable to a potassium-sparing diuretic, such as amiloride, triamterene, spironolactone, or eplerenone.
 Concomitant hypomagnesemia will inhibit potassium replacement, as magnesium is a cofactor for potassium uptake.

 Popular culture

 The plot of the science fiction novel Destiny's Road by Larry Niven centers around the setting's scarcity of available potassium, and the resulting deficiency and its effects on the world's colonists and their society.

-In the video game Deltarune, Queen expresses concern about one of the characters (Noelle) clipping into a wall and dying slowly from Hypokalemia.